Galileo 7 Con 2004

 Patti Yasutake

 She had a lot to tell, just like how she became Nurse Ogawa on TNG, how it used to be a problem for Asian-looking actors to get good roles (which has improved, also thanks to TNG) and what she thought of the fans in Germany.
-It was informative, but I admit listening to Patti's endless monologue was a bit tiresome too.
+It was informative, but I admit I have taken hardly any notes of Patti's endless monologue.René Auberjonois

 René was a real pleasure to listen to all the time, being solemn yet witty.
 His father came from the French-speaking part of Switzerland.
-When René was at school in the USA, the other kids used to make fun of his first name because they thought it was a girl's name.
+When René was at school in the USA, the other kids used to make fun of his first name because they thought it was a girl's name (Americans wouldn't recognize the difference between René and Renée, which is admittedly only in the spelling).
 But he doesn't really speak French ("Well, I can say my name").

 Nana Visitor